 - to take account of a wide range of potential drivers that influence retention and recruitment; and

-- to identify policy options to address any identified recruitment and/or retention difficulties for these personnel.
+- to identify options to address any identified recruitment and/or retention difficulties for these personnel.

 The study will collect information using a questionnaire survey and interviews with key stakeholders.

-While there may be no direct benefit to you in participating in this study, the findings from the study will provide an opportunity to help influence policy in the area of recruitment and retention of healthcare staff.
+While there may be no direct benefit to you in participating in this study, the findings from the study will provide an opportunity to help influence policy in the area of recruitment and retention of Defence Forces personnel.

 There are no foreseeable risks to you participating in this study.
-However, if you are affected by the topics raised during the interview, you are entitled to access support via the Employee Assistance Programme.
-Contact details are available from your local occupational health department or the researcher.
+However, if you are affected by the topics raised during the interview, you are entitled to access support.
+Please contact the researcher for further details.

 EXCLUSION FROM PARTICIPATION